junxit/us-congress-bills-112/bill.md

     - **(B)** in paragraph (1), by striking “uneforceability,” and inserting “unenforceability.”; and
     - **(C)** in paragraph (2), by striking “patentability,” and inserting “patentability.” ; and
   - **(3)** in the third undesignated paragraph—
-    - **(A)** by striking “In actions involving the validity or infringement of a patent” and inserting “(c) Notice of actions; actions during extension of patent term.—In an action involving the validity or infringement of patent, the party asserting infringement shall identify, in the pleadings or otherwise in writing to the adverse party, all of its real parties in interest, and”; and
+    - **(A)** by striking “In actions involving the validity or infringement of a patent” and inserting “(c) Notice of actions; actions during extension of patent term.—In an action involving the validity or infringement of a patent”; and
     - **(B)** by striking “Claims Court” and inserting “Court of Federal Claims”.
 - **(h)** *Action for infringement* Section 288 of title 35, United States Code, is amended by striking “, without deceptive intention,”.
 - **(i)** *Reviser’s notes*